seoheehan94/2_Orientation_Tuning/README.md

      - Orientation computed by Contour from Walther et al. (2023) (https://github.com/bwlabToronto/MLV_toolbox)
    - makeGratings.m: generate grating images used for experiment stimuli
    - saveImages.m: saves figures for paper
- - runExperiment: psychophysics experiment files
+ - runExperiment: psychophysics experiment files for exp1a and exp1b
- - oriJudgeExp_analysis.R: experiment results analyses
- -
+ - dataAnalysis: experiment data and analysis for exp1a and exp1b

 ---------
 **EXP 2**
 Orientation Selectivity in Visual Cortex